How do I stay up to date on the latest from RCS and the Common Rule changes?

 What does Broad Consent mean in the revised Common Rule?

 The revised Common Rule includes a new term, “Broad Consent.”
 Broad Consent is an alternative to informed consent for storage and secondary research of identifiable private information or identifiable biospecimens.
 This concept must be implemented on an institutional level and requires tracking of individuals who decline to provide consent.
 Because there is no guidance from the Office of Human Research Protections in the U.S. Department of Health and Human Services and because of the implications of tracking individuals who do not provide consent and excluding their data from all future research, UO will determine at a later time whether to implement broad consent procedures.
 Investigators can continue to use biospecimens that are coded or to seek waiver of consent for use of biospecimens with identifiers retained consistent with current practices.
+Limited exceptions may be considered after thorough consultation with RCS to determine if Broad Consent is appropriate.
+Investigators must consult with RCS if interested in pursuing research that involves Broad Consent.

 Will other changes be made soon?